 1887 - All land on which no one is actually living is declared "terres vacantes" (vacant) and appropriated by the state.

 Léopold also convinces the Belgian Parliament to advance him 10 million francs for use in the Congo, establishing a link between the government and Léopold's regime.
-The parliament will later provide a further loan of 25 million francs.
+The parliament later provides a further loan of 25 million francs.

 Meanwhile, the construction of a railway line to bypass the 200 km unnavigable stretch of the Congo from Matadi inland to Stanley Pool begins, with the Congolese providing the labour.
 The railway is completed in 1898.